Frequently asked questions

 • homes that need more than 5 bedrooms, even if the home is overcrowded.

-If your home will still be overcrowded after Room to Breathe, we will talk to you about other options for your family.
+If your home will still be overcrowded after Improvements and Upgrades, we will talk to you about other options for your family.

 We work with local decision makers like housing reference groups to plan new housing in communities.
 As part of the planning we look at the needs in a community such as population size and growth, the level of overcrowding, and requirements for aged, disability and kinship accommodation.